 Journal: Dylann Roof has no regrets, not sorry for Emanuel AME killings

-Journal: Dylann Roof has no regrets, not sorry for Emanuel AME k - WTOC-TV: Savannah, Beaufort, SC, News, Weather & Sports Roof was found guilty in the deaths of Rev. Clementa Pinckney, 41; Cynthia Hurd, 54; Rev.
+Journal: Dylann Roof has no regrets, not sorry for Emanuel AME k - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Roof was found guilty in the deaths of Rev. Clementa Pinckney, 41; Cynthia Hurd, 54; Rev.

 Comments